alwineinger/aqualogic_mqtt/README.md

 ### Home Assistant related options

 * `-p DISCOVER_PREFIX` or `--discover-prefix DISCOVER_PREFIX`
   * The MQTT Discovery Prefix determines the "path" on the MQTT broker where the interface is exposed.
-For Home Assistant discovery to work, you should use `homeassistant`, which is the default unless you have changed it in your configuration.
+The default for this option is `homeassistant`, which matches the default in Home Assistant.
+If you have changed it in your Home Assistant configuration, you should specify a different value here.

 ## Running in a container